ratwithacompiler/OBS-captions-plugin/README.md

 It's fully optional to viewers and uses Twitch's built in caption support which works on livestreams and in VODs on PC, Android and iOS, no Twitch extension required.

 #### Features:
+  * Completely optional for viewers
   * Captions only when the microphone source is unmuted and active to ensure safety
   * Works live and in VODs, no Twitch extension required
-  * Completely optional for viewers
-  * Supports OBS delay
   * Requires no extra tools or website open
   * Supports many common languages with western character sets
+  * Supports OBS delay
+  * Open Caption support via OBS Text Sources for sites that don't support closed captions

 ##### Notes:
 * The caption delay is usually less than half a second and should not be noticeable to viewers.
 * The plugin only captions the selected audio source when it's not muted and when it's used on the current active scene to ensure safety and avoid any captioning when the mic is muted for the stream.
-* Video players with caption support like VLC can also show captions on downloaded VODs if enabled.
+* Video players with caption support like MPV can also show captions on downloaded VODs if enabled.
 * Only tested on `Twitch.tv`, other streaming services with native caption support might work but not very likely.
 * You can enable and disable the caption preview dock in OBS under `View -> Docks -> Captions`
 * The quality of Google's Speech Recognition heavily depends on the speaker and what is being said.
 The results are usually be pretty good in normal conversational settings like talking to chat but the recognition quality can go down noticeably when using ingame terms or other specialized vocabulary or during hectic speaking.